 Nearly 200,000 students have been exposed to gun violence since Columbine.

-With a gun murder rate at 25 times the average comparable countries, naturally, U.S. students and teachers feel traumatized.
+With a gun murder rate of 25 times the average comparable country, naturally, U.S. students and teachers feel traumatized.
 Despite pressures to legislate school safety solutions, lawmakers are ensnared in gun control debates.
 Until recently, stricter gun laws have been unpopular in the U.S. The issue is divisive amongst American voters.

 It’s no surprise politicians are wary of discussing comprehensive solutions.